uspki/policies/certificate-policy.md

 A person or group of persons shall be made explicitly responsible for making such checks.
 When a group of persons is responsible, a log identifying the person performing a check at each instance shall be maintained.
 If the facility is not continuously attended, the last person to depart shall initial a sign-out sheet that indicates the date and time and asserts that all necessary physical protection mechanisms are in place and activated.

 ### 5.1.3 Power and air conditioning
-The CA shall have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power or air conditioning causes a shutdown.
+The CA shall have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power causes a shutdown.

-The repositories (containing CA certificates and CRLs) shall be provided with uninterrupted power sufficient for a minimum of 6 hours operation in the absence of commercial power, to maintain availability and avoid denial of service.
+All Repositories shall be provided with uninterrupted power sufficient for a minimum of 6 hours operation in the absence of commercial power, to maintain availability and avoid denial of service.

 ### 5.1.4 Water exposures
 CA equipment shall be installed such that it is not in danger of exposure to water.